MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Refactoring of PathFinding code (small nauinces).
-External IsValid Specification for tiles in pathfinding.
 - [] - Skeleton warrior creature.
 - [] - Bow and arrow animation / attack move.
-- [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
-Check repository used by behindcurtain.
+- [IP] - Add some new monsters to the map.
 - [IP] - Collision detection between entities.
 		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.
 		 - Some forms of physics to allow proper reaction would be better.